 Main picture: Dom Pedro Jetty being used to build the breakwater in 1923

 Even though this jetty was constructed in 1898, the name of the jetty harks back to events at the death knell of slavery.
-In 1839 Queen Victoria passed the Slave Suppression Act.
+According to Colin Urquarnt in his book Algoa Bay in the Age of Sail 1488-1917 – A Maritime History, “in 1839 Queen Victoria passed the Slave Suppression Act.
 This meant that the trading of slaves was forbidden.
-In the Mozambique Channel, Her Majesty’s brig the CURLEW, was hunting down the salve traders who were violating the recently passed act.
+In the Mozambique Channel, Her Majesty’s brig the CURLEW, was hunting down the slave traders who were violating the recently passed act.
 The commander of the brig.
 Lieut.
 ROSS had seized the ship YARUGA when he came upon another suspicious-looking vessel.
 He sent a party over to question the Arab skipper as to his cargo and destination.
 The vessel in question was the DOM PEDRO.
 On board 19 slaves were discovered.
-She was taken over by the British brig and together with the YARUGA set sail for the South African station.
+She was taken over by the British brig and together with the YARUGA set sail for the South African station.”

-It was soon discovered that the YARUGA was unseaworthy and she could never have made the voyage.
+Furthermore per Urquart, “it was soon discovered that the YARUGA was unseaworthy and she could never have made the voyage.
 The crew and cargo were transported to the DOM PEDRO.
 The second officer in charge of the CURLEW, Mr H.C.
 LEW, was promoted to captain of the DOM PEDRO.
-The next day, the YARUGA was sent to the bottom of the sea.]]
+The next day, the YARUGA was sent to the bottom of the sea.”